The Customer.io MCP Server

 Enable MCP support for your account

 You must be an account admin to enable MCP support for your account.
+This enables the feature for your account, but you and other users still need to set up your clients to use it.

 The Privacy & Data Settings page showing the Customer.io MCP setting enabled